Vechte

 The Vechte (/de/, /nds-NL/) or Vecht (/nl/), often called Overijsselse Vecht (/nl/) in the Netherlands to avoid confusion with its Utrecht counterpart, is a river in Germany and the Netherlands.
 Its total length is 182 km, of which 107 km is in Germany.

-The Vechte originates in Oberdarfeld in the German state of North Rhine-Westphalia near the city of Coesfeld and flows north into the state of Lower Saxony, past the towns of Nordhorn and Emlichheim, across the border and then westwards into the Dutch province of Overijssel (hence its alternate Dutch designation).
+The Vechte originates in Oberdarfeld in the German state of North Rhine-Westphalia near the city of Coesfeld and flows north into the state of Lower Saxony, past the towns of Nordhorn, Neuenhaus where it merges with the Dinkel, and Emlichheim, across the border and then westwards into the Dutch province of Overijssel (hence its alternate Dutch designation).
 There, it flows through the north part of the Salland region past Hardenberg and Ommen, taking in the water of the Regge stream along the way.

 Close to the city of Zwolle, the river suddenly bends north to end in confluence with the Zwarte Water river near the town of Hasselt.

 The Vechte is probably the Vidrus mentioned by Ptolemy in his map of Magna Germania.